-b.
+a.
 Licensed family child care

-Describe the provider qualifications for licensed family child care homes, including any variations based on the ages of children in care: All providers shall be at least eighteen years of age and demonstrate and maintain the ability to provide care that attends to the child's physical growth and development and to the physical, emotional, cognitive, and social needs of the child, as determined by the department.
-There are no additional variations based on ages of children in care.

-c.
-Licensed, regulated, or registered in-home care (care in the child's own home by a non-relative)

-Describe the provider qualifications for licensed, regulated, or registered in-home care providers (care in the child's own home) including any variations based on the ages of children in care: NA
+- Describe the provider qualifications for licensed family child care homes, including any variations based on the ages of children in care: All providers shall be at least eighteen years of age and demonstrate and maintain the ability to provide care that attends to the child's physical growth and development and to the physical, emotional, cognitive, and social needs of the child, as determined by the department.
+There are no additional variations based on ages of children in care. - b.
+Licensed, regulated, or registered in-home care (care in the child's own home by a non-relative) - i.
+Describe the provider qualifications for licensed, regulated, or registered in-home care providers (care in the child's own home) including any variations based on the ages of children in care: NA c.
+License-exempt center-based child care.
+NA

-5.2.4 Teacher/caregiver qualifications for license-exempt providers
+Teacher/caregiver qualifications for license-exempt providers